-The new company law i.e. Companies Act, 2013 (Act) specifies that the company in itself is required to act both as principal and the agent and where the board of directors is to act on its behalf.
+The new company law i.e. Companies Act, 2013 (Act) specifies that the company in itself is required to act both as principal and the agent and that the board of directors is to act on its behalf.
 The Act further makes sure to enlighten its analyst about how and where a master is eligible to handle and take care of the company.

 When we talk about the restrictions imposed on the powers of directors, the Act explains it very clearly.
 Section 180 of the Act imposes certain restrictions on the powers of the Board of Directors.
-Such powers can be exercised by the board only with the consent of the shareholders in general meeting by passing a special resolution.
+Such powers can be exercised by the board only with the consent of the shareholders in a general meeting by passing a special resolution.
 These powers are:

 According to a circular passed by the Ministry of Corporate Affairs, it was clarified that the resolution passed under Section 293 of the Companies Act, 1956 prior to the Companies Act 2013 with reference to borrowings and/or creation of security on assets of the company will be regarded as sufficient compliance of the requirements of Section 180 of the Act for a period of one year from the date of notification of Section 180 of the Act.

 The Supreme Court of India gave a landmark judgment in the case of Sunil Bharti Mittal v.
 Central Bureau of Investigation and others.
-This was a PIL where the license of spectrum was challenged to be illegally granted after the misconduct of the employees.
-The CBI investigation was done and it was ruled out that in case any default is organised by the employee of the company, in such a scenario, the director of the company shall not be liable to be considered as an officer in default.
+This was a PIL where the license of the spectrum was challenged to be illegally granted after the misconduct of the employees.
+The CBI investigation was done and it was ruled out that in case any default is organized by the employee of the company, in such a scenario, the director of the company shall not be liable to be considered as an officer in default.

 Further, in the case of Sayanti Sen v.
 Securities and Exchange Board of India , one of the directors did not attend any meeting and was a silent member.
-The said director was held liable by the court on the fact that she was a director and she has to comply with and perform roles in the day to day affairs of the company.
+The said director was held liable by the court on the fact that she was a director and she has to comply with and perform roles in the day-to-day affairs of the company.
 The SEBI appellate tribunal observed that the liability depends upon the role played by the individual in the company and not on the designation held by such individual in the company.
 The liability shall also depend upon the charge taken at the time of the occurrence of the event.

 Thereafter, in the case of Shiv Kumar Jatia v.
-State of NCT of Delhi , the managing director was acquitted for a few criminal charges where the victim died falling from the hotel.
+State of NCT of Delhi , the managing director was acquitted of a few criminal charges where the victim died falling from the hotel.
 He was blamed for not making sure that the entry of any customer on the terrace is restricted after dark.
 The Apex Court held that though he is the director and needs to ensure safety by conducting meetings with the employees and all other concerned officials, his intention was not proven and hence the charges under section 304-A were quashed.

 It was observed by the court that in the absence of specific allegations against the managing director, the court found it appropriate to quash the proceedings against the managing director.
 The decision in the case of Sunil Bharti Mittal was restated.

-To conclude, the extent of liability and duties of director could be construed that the continuous operation of the corporate system in the country is one of the sources recognized by the government for the economic development of the country.
+To conclude, the extent of liability and duties of the director could be construed that the continuous operation of the corporate system in the country is one of the sources recognized by the government for the economic development of the country.
 Being a director of a company is a responsibility, so one needs legal awareness of the past cases and scenarios to make sure he exercises his duties without complications.
-It can further be held that mere suspicion because of the designation of the individual cannot be treated as valid grounds in the court of law.
+It can further be held that mere suspicion because of the designation of the individual cannot be treated as valid grounds in a court of law.
 The involvement of such individuals in the event and powers should be examined before determining the liabilities of the director.